Free life insurance quotes in minutes

 Can your life insurance policy be canceled?

-No. If you have an existing life insurance policy and then develop a disability, your policy cannot be canceled so long as you pay the premiums.
+No. If you have an existing life insurance policy and then develop a disability, your policy can’t be canceled so long as you pay the premiums.

 Life insurance vs. disability insurance

 Having a life insurance policy isn’t the same as having a disability insurance policy.
-Life insurance provides a lump sum to support your family after you die, while disability insurance provides an income replacement if you incur a disability and cannot work.
+Life insurance provides a lump sum to support your family after you die, while disability insurance provides an income replacement if you incur a disability and are no longer able to work.

-You can usually add a waiver of premium or disability income rider to a life insurance policy to waive your premiums or get a monthly stipend if you become disabled, but both are difficult to qualify for and provide limited coverage amounts.
+You can usually add a waiver of premium or disability income rider to a life insurance policy to waive your premiums or get a monthly stipend if you become disabled.
+However, both add-ons are difficult to qualify for and provide limited coverage amounts.

 If you want financial protection for your loved ones in the event of your death and a potential disability, it’s usually better to have separate life insurance and disability insurance policies.
 Talk to a licensed insurance agent before you apply to compare rates and find the best company for your needs.